An in-depth look at the causes, treatment, and risks of corneal ulcers and how they can affect you for the rest of your life.

 In order to treat corneal ulcers, doctors must first determine the cause of the ulcer.
 Treatment should not be delayed when corneal ulcers develop.
-If the cause is unknown, antibiotics are given to fight the infection and bacteria.
-The antibiotics are usually given in the form of eye drops, sometimes as often as one drop per hour.
-If the cause is known, special eye drops are used to treat that problem.
+If the cause is unknown, antibiotics are prescribed to fight any bacterial infection that may be present.
+The antibiotics are usually administered in the form of eye drops, sometimes as often as one drop per hour.
 In some cases, corticosteroid eye drops are prescribed to reduce swelling and inflammation.

 If the corneal ulcer is severe, a cornea transplant (keratoplasty) may be needed.
 During this procedure the diseased or damaged cornea is removed.
-A new cornea is then grafted into the area with tiny sutures.
-The sutures (stitches) are removed after the healing process has taken place, or three to four weeks after surgery.
-Most people can see an improvement in their vision within days after the surgery.
+A new cornea is then grafted onto the eye with tiny sutures (stitches).
+The sutures are removed after healing is complete, usually several weeks after surgery.
+Most people see an improvement in their vision within days after the surgery.
 In some cases, hospital stays as long as two days are required.